 No Mr. Trump everyone does not tell you to run for president.
 Most in the GOP would beg you not to run.

 Trump considered a run for the White House last year against Obama, but ultimately didn’t enter the race, instead making his attention-grabbing $5 million offer to the president to turn over his birth records.
-And when asked if he’d consider a political run, Trump recently said it was “highly unlikely.”
+And when asked if he’d consider a political run, Trump recently said it was “highly unlikely.”take our poll - story continues below

 But Michael Cohen, executive vice president and special counsel to Trump, told us they commissioned the $1 million in research into Trump’s standing in each state, and to gauge those he would need to win over.